PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 ---|---|---
 Duplicates/Unique | Wizard::DUPLICATES or Wizard::UNIQUE | Duplicates
 Use a formula | Wizard::EXPRESSION or Wizard::FORMULA | Expression

+There is currently no Wizard for Data Bars, even though this Conditional Type is supported by the Xlsx Reader and Writer.

+---

 We instantiate the Wizard Factory, passing in the cell range where we want to apply Conditional Formatting rules; and can then call the `newRule()` method, passing in the type of Conditional Rule that we want to create in order to return the appropriate Wizard: